 Dial 3 0 1 to change between your system's primary and secondary languages, as desired.
-Your display shows the current language.

 Returning to Default Operation

 You can return your endpoint to default levels at any time.
 This feature returns volumes to default levels; cancels DND, manual call forwarding, background music, and queue requests; and restores handsfree mode, pages, hunt group calls, and system forwarding all at once.